 If you’ve decided to pursue an online qualification, or are considering studying online, it’s wise to gather as many resources as possible to help you make a success of your endeavour.
 As studying online grows in popularity, many e-students enrol without preparing for the unique challenges of e-learning.
-To help you get the most out of your online learning experience, here’s how to conquer some commonly encountered roadblocks:
+To help you get the most out of your learning experience, here’s how to conquer some commonly encountered online study roadblocks.

 Studying online can feel alienating – while your colleagues are at work or spending their downtime on the beach – you’re spending time on your laptop studying.
 Set up a dedicated space that’s strictly reserved for studying online, and block out time in your calendar.
 Setting rules around when and where to study adds structure to your days (or nights) and sets a clear boundary between study time and down time.